-- 146 Command syntax: - receive-job = % x02 printer-name LF - The control file and data files mentioned in the following paragraphs are received via LPD sub-commands that follow this - command.
-Their mapping to IPP commands and attributes is described later in this section. - The mapper maps the 'Receive a printer job' command to either: - the Print-Job operation which includes a single data file or - the Create-Job operation followed by one Send-Document operation for each data file. - 153 If the IPP printer supports both Create-Job and Send-Document, and if a job consists of:
+- 143 Command syntax: - receive-job = $\% \times 02$ printer-name LF - The control file and data files mentioned in the following paragraphs are received via LPD sub-commands that follow this command.
+Their mapping to IPP commands and attributes is described later in this section. - The mapper maps the 'Receive a printer job' command to either: - the Print-Job operation which includes a single data file or - the Create-Job operation followed by one Send-Document operation for each data file. - 150 If the IPP printer supports both Create-Job and Send-Document, and if a job consists of: - a single data file, the mapper SHOULD use the Print-Job operation, but MAY use the Create-Job and Send-Document operations. - more than one data file, the mapper MUST use Create-Job followed by one Send-Document for each received LPD data file. - 155 If the IPP printer does not support both Create-Job and Send-Document, and if a job consists of: - a single data file, the mapper MUST use the PrintJob operation. - more than one data file, the mapper MUST submit each received LPD data file as a separate Print-Job operation (thereby converting a single LPD job into multiple IPP jobs). - 159 If the mapper uses Create-Job and Send-Document, it MUST send the Create-Job operation before it sends any Send-Document operations whether the LPD control file, which supplies attributes for Create-Job, arrives before or after all LPD data files.

-- more than one data file, the mapperMUST submit each received LPD data file as a separate Print-Job operation (thereby converting a single LPD job into multiple IPP jobs). - 162 If the mapper uses Create-Job and Send-Document, it MUST send the Create-Job operation before it sends any Send-Document - operations whether the LPD control file, which supplies attributes for Create-Job, arrives before or after all LPD data files. - NOTE: This specification doesnot specify how the mapper maps: the LPD Printer-name operand to the IPP "printer-uri" - 165 parameter.
+- NOTE: This specification does not specify how the mapper maps: the LPD Printer-name operand to the IPP "printer-uri" 161 - parameter.
+162

-- The following 3 sub-sections gives further details about the mapping from LPD receive-a-printer-job sub-commands.
+- 163 The following 3 sub-sections gives further details about the mapping from LPD receive-a-printer-job sub-commands.
 Each of - the following sub-sections appear as sub-sections of section 6 of RFC 1179.
+164